tatwan/emr-pyspark/README.md

 songs_table.write.partitionBy("year","artist_id").parquet(os.path.join(output_data, "songs"), mode='overwrite')
 ```

-It looks very similar but let's look into the details.
-In the SQL approach, we use `createOrReplaceTempView`, you can think of this as taking our loaded Spark data into a View/Table format that we can use in our queries.
-The view/table name we specify is the name that we will use in the `from` clause in our queries.
+It looks very similar but let's dive into some of the details.
+In the SQL approach, we use `createOrReplaceTempView`.
+You can think of this as taking our loaded Spark data (stored as a PySpark variable) and convert it into a View/Table format that we can use in our queries (we can reference in our SQL).
+We can then specify the view/table name in our SQL query within the `from` clause.

-Now, in the case of DataFrames API, we will need to be familiar with many of the built-in functions that comes available to us.
+Now, in the case of the DataFrames API, we will need to be familiar with many of the built-in functions that comes available to us (and there is a lot).
 And in some cases, we may need to use `udf` which are **User Defined Functions** when we need to create a custom functions that is not readily available to us.
+Ideally, we will try to use as many of the built-in functions as they are optimized already.

 Here is an example to illustrate the major difference in the approach.

 Below, we create transformations to extract Month, Day, Year ..etc from a Unix Timestamp (Epoch).
 The first approach is using pure SQL and the second approach is using DataFrame API.

 ```python
 # using SQL for transformations